creating a fundraising plan

 Creating a Message of Impact

 No one likes to beg for money.
 And donors increasingly aren’t moved to give through the tin cup approach.
 A far more effective way to communicate with potential donors is to talk about the impact your nonprofit is having in the community.
-This webinar will help your nonprofit:
+This on demand webinar will help your nonprofit:

 • Differentiate between donations and investments